sandokan815/Metrical-Gatsby/src/markdown-pages/home_page.md

 watch_video_title: "WATCH VIDEO"
-watch_video_description: "See how we can Increase conversion and reduce cart abandonment"
+watch_video_description: "See how we can increase conversion and reduce cart abandonment"

 view_Case_title: "VIEW CASE STUDY"